AnyRoad/anyroad-dev/src/pages/posts/2022/spring-request-context-java-thread-local-inreritance.md

     'RequestContextHolder',
     'transmittable-thread-local'
   ]
-ogTitle: How RequestContextHolder works and how it can be used together with Thread Pools.
+ogTitle: How RequestContextHolder works and how we can use it together with Thread Pools.
 ---

 ## Overview

+In this post, I would like to share my investigation of the RequestContextHolder logic.

-Recently I faced the problem when the library was developed by another team did not work as expected in our REST API microservice.
+The library developed by another team did not work as expected in our REST API microservice.
 After the source code investigation, we realized that the problem is related to the RequestContextHolder.
-The library relies on RequestContextHolder to get HTTP request-related information which implementation uses thread-local variables.
-This means it will work well when we have just one thread that processes the request end to end.
+The library relies on RequestContextHolder to get HTTP request-related information, and implementation uses thread-local variables.
+So it will work well when we have just one thread that processes the request end to end.
 But in our microservice, we use separate Thread Pools for Spring service beans with set-up timeouts and rate limiters.
+Can we still use the library as it is and tune our microservice?

 The complete source code for fragments below is available [on GitHub](https://github.com/AnyRoad/sandbox/tree/main/inheritable-thread-local/src).

 ## Spring MVC RequestContextHolder

-### Investigation
+### Starting Investigation

 [Spring Docs](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/context/request/RequestContextHolder.html)

 > RequestContextHolder is holder class to expose the web request in the form of a thread-bound RequestAttributes object.
-The request will be inherited by any child threads spawned by the current thread if the **inheritable flag** is set to true.

-So you can get information about web requests in any class:
+So you can get information about web requests in any place in the code:

 ```java
 ServletRequestAttributes requestAttributes =